jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 Remember the approximate angle.
 You can e.g. align the back of the Nao with a book you put on the table for setup purposes.
 In the calibration procedure there are four postures recorded : _prepose_, _safepose_, _keyrelease_ and _keypress_.
 The posture recording is triggered via a so called _job_, similiar as in the previous step **Generate Distribution and Deploy**.

-Now switch to the Jenkins in your browser [Jenkins]: https://localhost:8080/?auto_refresh=true Trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon) and follow the instructions on screen.
+Now switch to the Jenkins in your browser https://localhost:8080/?auto_refresh=true Trigger the job "runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly" (stopwatch icon) and follow the instructions on screen.
 You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as indicated.
 Please execute the calibration for the left and